genterist/openMRS-Security/1-OWASP-Assesment/report.md

 ### * Expected results
 1. For each of OWASP ZAP's probe, the OpenMRS 2.6.0 Standalone console must give a description indicating a fail attempt at attacking the login page
 2. After a certain number of attempts, server will throw a 4xx page (for example a "HTTP 400 - Bad Request" page).
-This expectation can be substituded with a page redirection code.
+This expectation can be substituted with a page redirection code.

 ### * Post-condition
 Login page is made unavailable to whoever was doing the attack.